operand/agency/README.md

 ## Priorities
 - **Speed**:
   Performance is always a concern.
 If it's not performant, it's not practical.
-  Currently the limitations of python multi-threading are a bottleneck.
+  Currently the limitations of python multi-threading are a bottleneck and a priority to address.
 - **Access Control and Safety**:
   An effective access control solution for agent-integrated systems is fundamental to ensure safety.
 I believe I've included a sane first step at